17 March 2015 : Clinical Research

 CONCLUSIONS: The introduction of an ERAS® principles-inspired protocol in our center proved technically possible and safe for our patients, and allowed for reduced hospitalization times without increased rate of complications or readmissions.

-Keywords: Adult, Adolescent, Aged, Bariatric Surgery - adverse effects, Demography, Obesity - surgery, Patient Discharge, Postoperative Complications - etiology, Recovery of Function, young adult
+Keywords: Adolescent, Bariatric Surgery - adverse effects, Demography, Obesity - surgery, Patient Discharge, Postoperative Complications - etiology, Recovery of Function, young adult

 01 August 2022 : EditorialEditorial: Long-Term Effects of Symptomatic and Asymptomatic SARS-CoV-2 Infection in Children and the Changing Pathogenesis of Common Childhood Viruses Driven by the COVID-19 Pandemic

 10 Aug 2022 : Review articleProgrammed Cell Death in Diabetic Nephropathy: A Review of Apoptosis, Autophagy, and Necroptosis